Courses Offered

 PHY 122 Physics for Eng. & Physical Scientists II

 A continuation of PHY 121 including electricity, magnetism, and optics.
+While not required, it is recommended that MAT 127 be taken concurrently with, or prior to PHY 122.
 NOTE: Because of overlapping subject matter, no more than four (4) degree credits are allowed for any combination of PHY 108, PHY 112 and PHY 122.
-(Satisfies the General Education Science Basic or Applied Sciences Requirement.)
-Lec 3, Rec 1, Lab 2.

 General Education Requirements: Science Basic or Applied Sciences